Sebastian-GA/100-Days-of-Code-with-Python/Day 1 - Working with variable in Python to manage data/Day 1.md

 input()  # Wait for input
 ```

-This function can a string as a parameter.
+This function can receive a string as a parameter.
 This will be the text that will be printed to ask for the input.
 If there is no a string it simply will wait for the input.

 ``` python
 input("How are you doing? ")  # Output: How are you doing? _______